pharmaDB/PharmaDB-README/README.md

 NPM    : 5+
 ```

-However, older versions of the dependencies may work, but have not been tested.
+** Older versions of the dependencies may work, but have not been tested.

 #### Building the Single Page Application